 1967 Ferrari 275 GTS/4 ‘NART Spyder’

-Only ten Ferrari 275s officially came from the Ferrari factory in spyder configuration.
+Only ten Ferrari 275s officially came from the Ferrari factory in spyder configuration (25 were planned).
 These were all made for Luigi Chinetti who was Ferrari’s North American Importer at the time.

 Chinetti first got the idea for the car at the Paris Motor Show when the 275 GTB/4 was shown.
 Ferrari at first denied his request to built a factory spider, but after talking to Sergio Scaglietti who manufactured the 275 bodies, Ferrari was finally convinced.
 Chinetti named the car after his North American Racing Team (NART) which contested all the top races in US and abroad.